-In view of these comments, her support for Preston villagers is certainly not fully documented and we might make some assumptions about this.
-Was it she who instigated and financed the building of Preston School/Church in 1849 - in view of her probable paying for the building of the first school at Preston in 1818?She also continued the family policy of buying Preston cottages when they became available: Lines Cottage and Laburnum Lodge at Preston Green in 1825; Fig Tree Cottage, also at The Green, was mortgaged to her in 1835 and six cottages at Back Lane.
+In view of these comments, her support of Preston’s people is certainly not fully documented and we might make some assumptions about this.
+As she probably financed the building of the first school at Preston in 1818, was it she who instigated and financed the building of Preston School/Church in 1849?Elizabeth also continued the family policy of buying Preston cottages when they became available: Lines Cottage and Laburnum Lodge at Preston Green in 1825; Fig Tree Cottage, also at The Green, was mortgaged to her in 1835 and six cottages at Back Lane.

 Joseph Darton’s will